 - To provide advanced post-doctoral clinical training with a primary emphasis on small animal veterinary clinical nutrition and a minor emphasis on veterinary internal medicine.

 - To provide experience in teaching veterinary clinical nutrition to veterinary students and other residents.

 - To provide experience in research by designing and executing an investigative project in veterinary clinical nutrition.

 - To fulfill the residency training requirement for board certification in veterinary nutrition as established by the American College of Veterinary Nutrition (ACVN).

 Veterinary clinical nutrition, particularly as it pertains to small animal species (dogs and cats), has become a well-developed clinical discipline.
-There is a need in academic institutions, industry, and private practice for clinicians trained in veterinary clinical nutrition.
+There is a need in academic institutions, industry, and private practice for clinicians specialized in veterinary clinical nutrition.

 The small animal clinical nutrition residency program is designed to provide advanced post-doctoral clinical training in veterinary nutrition of two years duration following a formal internship or equivalent experience.
 Completion of this residency will partially fulfill the requirements for board certification in veterinary nutrition by the American College of Veterinary Nutrition (ACVN).

 The Veterinary Medical Teaching Hospital has the physical facilities and clinical case load to support a nutrition residency program.
 Two faculty members, both ACVN Diplomates, have direct supervision over this residency program.